Ballad of Sir Frankie Crisp (Let It Roll): Composition

 Following the Beatles' break-up on 10 April 1970, and having long discussed the possibility of recording a solo album of his songs, Harrison committed to the project over dinner at Friar Park with Boyd, O'Dell and Terry Doran, his friend and temporary estate manager.
 The following month, Harrison performed a selection of his songs in London for Phil Spector, his co-producer on All Things Must Pass, one of which was "Everybody, Nobody".
 With its reference to roads and the UK's Highway Code, "Everybody, Nobody" has been described by musical biographer Simon Leng as Harrison's first "motoring" song.
-Harrison soon completely rewrote the lyrics and took part of the melody for his first musical tribute to Crisp and Friar Park – titled "Ballad of Sir Frankie Crisp (Let It Roll)".
+Harrison soon completely rewrote the lyrics and took part of the melody for his first of several musical tributes to Crisp and Friar Park – titled "Ballad of Sir Frankie Crisp (Let It Roll)".
 The result, in Leng's opinion, was a signpost to its composer's future involvement in film, an interest that, like gardening and motorsport, would flourish in a dwelling that offered "privacy without imprisonment".

 Leng writes that the song's lyrics read "like a movie script", with verse one "panning" from the house outside to the garden:

 In his book The Words and Music of George Harrison, Ian Inglis similarly views the song as "a guided tour of the house and grounds", with Harrison "pointing out features of particular interest".
 After "scene two"'s setting – "among the weeds" and inside Friar Park's formal maze – the third verse focuses on the property's grottos and extended woodland.
-Verse three includes the lines "Through ye woode, here may ye rest awhile / Handkerchiefs and matching tie", the last of which Leng describes as Harrison's "first clear reference" to Monty Python, his favourite comedy troupe.